Hello Kitty Resort

 Advertising

 Japan is known for its kawaii culture, which is often associated with the country's countless cute characters and mascots, most notably Sanrio’s beloved Hello Kitty.
-Everyone is familiar with this adorable feline, with a signature red bow on her left ear.
-You can find shops nationwide selling tote bags, stationery, homeware and cosmetics plastered with illustrations of Kitty – and you can even eat Hello Kitty-shaped desserts and dinners, too.
+Everyone is familiar with this adorable feline, known for her signature red bow on the left ear.
+You can find shops nationwide selling tote bags, stationery, homeware and cosmetics plastered with illustrations of Kitty.
+You can even enjoy Hello Kitty-shaped desserts and meals, too.

-RECOMMENDED: More into Ghibli?
+RECOMMENDED: Are you a Ghibli fan instead?
 Check out our Ghibli lover’s guide to Tokyo

 Attractions